Tufin/blog/s3-scanner/README.md

 		log.Info(file.Name())
 })
 ```
-The _constructor_ gets AWS region and directory on client filesystem for creating temporary downloaded S3 files.
+The _constructor_ gets a region and directory on client filesystem for creating temporary downloaded S3 files.
-_Scan_ gets a bucket to scan and foreach file it will send a pointer to a downloaded file.
+_Scan_ gets a bucket to scan and foreach file it will send a pointer to the downloaded file.

 ### S3Scanner Implementation
-Before getting list of file's names in a bucket, we need to create an SDK S3 service in `S3Scanner` constructor:
+Before getting list of file's names in a bucket, we need to create an SDK S3 service in the `S3Scanner` constructor:
 ```go
 func NewS3Scanner(region string, dir string) *S3Scanner {